 Cover Crop Innovators Video Series

-These short videos of innovative farmers describing their experiences with cover crops were produced for the National Conference on Cover Crops and Soil Health, held Feb.
+Short videos of innovative farmers describing their experiences with cover crops were produced for the National Conference on Cover Crops and Soil Health, held Feb.
 17-19, 2014 in Omaha, Neb.
+Use the map to find cover crop videos near you; or, a list of profiles in the Cover Crop Innovator series is below.

 In addition to no-tilling 2,500 acres of irrigated and dryland corn, soybeans, rye, triticale, peas, sunflowers and buckwheat in south central Nebraska, Keith Berns and his brother, Brian, own and operate Green Cover Seed, a leading supplier of cover crop seeds.